manav8651/reunion/README.md

 A backend social media web-application made as an assignment given by reunion.

-It uses different types of libraries and tools like: Node.js, Express.js, mongoose, MongoDB, jwt-authentication primarily amd many more.
+It uses different types of libraries and tools like: Node.js, Express.js, mongoose, MongoDB, jwt-authentication primarily and many more.

 This Project is also deployed on heroku: